SRU warns campus community to steer clear of ‘phishy’ emails

 Since October is National Cyber Security Month, it's only natural that the University's associate provost for information and administrative technology services would have security on his mind.
 Then again, he thinks about it every day, regardless of the month or time of year.

 Despite increased attempts to inform the public about such schemes and how to avoid them, email phishing remains one of the biggest security threats to consumers.
-The average loss per victim was around $140 per person according to data compiled by Norton Anitvirus.
+The average loss per victim was around $140 per person according to data compiled by Norton Antivirus.
 While that number may seem small, the numbers add up fast: $172 billion was stolen globally by email scammers in 2017 from 978 million consumers.

 And with another recent run of email phishing attempts in the news including false notifications of email accounts exceeding their storage limits and baiting users to click on what appears to be a legitimate link to resolve the issue, users must remain ever vigilant.